Subscribe to our monthly newsletter and marketing tips

 The phone number is saved as a contact

 The conversation includes 3+ messages from the user.
-While iOS 26 documentation provides this guideline, we have seen mixed results in testing.
+While iOS 26 documentation provides this guideline, we have not seen this replicated in testing.

 Not all sign-up flows are treated equally in iOS 26

-Two-Tap™ sign-up units: No impact.
-Attentive’s patented Two-Tap™ sign-up units require the subscriber to send the first message.
+Two-tap™ sign-up units: No impact. two-tap™ sign-up units require the subscriber to send the first message.
 This classifies the brand as a “Known Sender” from day one, consistently delivering all messages to the Main inbox with full notifications.
-This also applies to messages to subscribers who opted in with Two-tap™ before upgrading to iOS 26.
+This also applies to messages to subscribers who opted in with two-tap™ before upgrading to iOS 26.

 The temporary exception to the rules: Time-sensitive messages